The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Results

 Rather than compare stellar masses with UV magnitude, one can alternatively compare stellar mass with F444W flux.
 The advantages of doing so are 1) F444W flux is much less sensitive to dust than UV magnitude so using this filter avoids some of the uncertainty in dust modelling for high-redshift galaxies, 2) it samples a longer wavelength part of the spectrum which is more sensitive to radiation from older stellar populations than UV magnitude and should thus better probe stellar mass, and 3) it is a directly observable quantity and therefore does not require modelling.
 Hence the scatter between stellar mass and observed F444W flux at fixed redshift should be lower than between stellar mass and UV magnitude.

-In the bottom panel Figure~\ref{fig:MUV_vs_mstar} we plot stellar mass as a function of flux in the NIRCam F444W filter for \sphinx{} galaxies as well as a large collection of observational inferences of stellar mass as a function of F444W from multiple JWST programs: CEERS \citep[magenta, $z\sim7-8$,][]{Endsley2023}, GLASS \citep[black, $z\sim5-7$,][]{Dressler2023}, PEARLS \citep[cyan, $z\sim7-12$,][]{Trussler2023}, COSMOS-Web \citep[yellow, $z\sim9-11$,][]{Franco2023}, and NGDEEP \citep[green, $z\sim8-16$,][]{Austin2023}.
+In the bottom panel Figure~\ref{fig:MUV_vs_mstar} we plot stellar mass as a function of flux in the NIRCam F444W filter for \sphinx{} galaxies as well as a large collection of observational inferences of stellar mass as a function of F444W from multiple JWST programs: CEERS \citep[magenta, $z\sim7-8$,][]{Endsley2023}, GLASS \citep[black, $z\sim5-7$,][]{Dressler2023}, PEARLS \citep[cyan, $z\sim7-12$,][]{Trussler2023}, COSMOS-Web \citep[yellow, $z\sim9-11$,][]{Franco2023}, NGDEEP \citep[green, $z\sim8-16$,][]{Austin2023}, and a compilation from \cite{Morishita2023} at $z=5-13$.
 These programs all sample similar redshifts as the \sphinx{} data.
 However, despite \sphinx{} galaxies showing a rather tight trend, there is significant scatter in the data reported from the literature.

 There are numerous physical effects that can drive scatter in this relation.
 1) As redshift increases, the F444W filter samples a different part of the galaxy SED, 2) As redshift increases, so does the luminosity distance, which will decrease the observed flux, and 3) the [O~{ III}]~$\lambda$5007$+$H$\beta$ emission lines enter the F444W filter at redshifts slightly below $z=7$.
 Despite these effects, \sphinx{} galaxies still exhibit a rather tight trend; although, there is clear evidence of the redshift effect.
 Nevertheless, these effects cannot completely explain what is reported in the literature.
 Most notably, the \cite{Dressler2023} sample is at lower redshift than the \cite{Endsley2023} sample and predicts much higher stellar masses, yet both exhibit similar ranges of F444W fluxes.
 Hence the \cite{Dressler2023} galaxies should have lower stellar masses than those in \cite{Endsley2023}, unless [O~{ III}]~$\lambda$5007$+$H$\beta$ overwhelmingly dominate the filter in the \cite{Endsley2023} sample.
 This is unlikely given how wide the filter is and the discrepancy in stellar mass is up to three orders of magnitude.
 In Figure~\ref{fig:F444W_OIII} we show the F444W flux against [O~{ III}]~$\lambda$5007 luminosity for \sphinx{} galaxies, both intrinsic (top) and dust attenuated (bottom).
 The JADES galaxies have a typical [O~{ III}]~$\lambda$5007 luminosity of $10^{42}\ {\rm erg\ s^{-1}}$ and can thus increase the flux in the band by around a factor of two.
 This is clearly not enough to explain the stellar mass discrepancy.
 However, consistent with our above JADES discussion, this comparison shows that the dust model in \sphinx{} is likely too strong at all wavelengths.
 Removing dust would shift the \sphinx{} galaxies to the right on the stellar mass-F444W relation.